-The market price of our common stock may be highly volatile and investors may not be able to resell shares at or above the price at which they purchase the shares.
+The market price of our common stock has been, and is expected to continue to be, highly volatile and investors may not be able to resell shares at or above the price at which they purchased the shares.

-The trading price of our common stock is likely to be volatile.
+The trading price of our common stock is likely to continue to be volatile.
 Our share price could be subject to wide fluctuations in response to a variety of factors, including but not limited to the following factors:

-- adverse results or delays in preclinical studies or clinical trials; - inability to obtain additional funding; - any delay in filing an IND or BLA for any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that IND or BLA; - failure to maintain our existing strategic alliances or enter into new alliances; - failure of our strategic alliance partners to elect to develop and commercialize product candidates under our alliance agreements or the termination of any programs under our alliance agreements;
+- adverse results or delays in preclinical studies or clinical trials; - inability to obtain additional funding; - any delay in filing an application for authorization to commence a clinical trial of, or for authorization or approval to market, any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that IND or BLA; - failure to maintain our existing strategic alliances or enter into new alliances; - failure of our strategic alliance partners to elect to develop and commercialize product candidates under our alliance agreements or the termination of any programs under our alliance agreements; - failure by us or our licensors and strategic alliance partners to prosecute, maintain or enforce our intellectual property rights; - failure to successfully and timely develop and commercialize our product candidates;

-- failure by us or our licensors and strategic alliance partners to prosecute, maintain or enforce our intellectual property rights; - failure to successfully develop and commercialize our product candidates; - changes in laws or regulations applicable to our preclinical and clinical development activities, product candidates or future products; - inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we may provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic alliance partners or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or licensing matters; - changes in the market valuations of similar companies; - sales of our common stock by us or our shareholders in the future; and - trading volume of our common stock.
+- changes in laws or regulations applicable to our preclinical and clinical development activities, product candidates or future products; - inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we may provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic alliance partners or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or licensing matters; - changes in the market valuations of similar companies; - sales of our common stock by us or our shareholders in the future; and - trading volume of our common stock.